If anyone misses me, I'm stepping away from the forum for a while to catch up on some projects and take care of work responsibilities.

 I come from a past of bass fishing with crank baits, spinners and plastics.
 I really only got serious about fly fishing 4 years ago (2011).
-There's something about being in the great outdoors, standing in the middle of some small body of water, usually all alone with few or no one else in sight, engaged in this you against the fish contest that just makes the sport so much fun, even on those days when the fishing doesn't go my way.
-While I still do some spinner fishing, I don't get the same sense of challenge or satisfaction as with fly fishing.
+There's something about being in the great outdoors, standing in the middle of some small body of water, usually all alone with few or no one else in sight that just makes the sport so rewarding, even on those days when the fishing doesn't go my way.
+I also find this sport to be a bit of a thinking man's sport.
+There are so many different aspects to consider in this "you against the fish" contest that makes fly fishing so challenging and rewarding.
+While I still do some spinner fishing, I don't get the same sense of satisfaction as with fly fishing.

 I currently own more fly rods than I will tell my wife about.
 One is my first rod which has been retired.
 At least two of these rods were purchased in hopes of my son using them.
 He's 11 and has begun fishing with me.

 I've been told I'm following the normal progression including now tying some of my own flies.
 We both love the outdoors, camping, etc. and follow safe catch & release practices.
 I was the Den Leader of his Cub Scouts Den.
 As Cub Scouts, we also practiced "leave no trace" when we are in the outdoors.
 I thought that training was part of a great lead-in to fly fishing.
 He's now a Boy Scout and I train other Scouts in his Troop on the Fly Fishing Merit Badge.